Feature Alignment as a Generative Process: Results

 \subsection{CIFAR-10}

-The CIFAR-10 data set \citep{Krizhevsky09} contains 70000 natural images with size $32 \times 32$ pixels across 10 different classes.
-Figure \ref{fig:cifar_rec} shows the reconstruction of images from the data set.
-While the features do approximate the original inputs, the transformation of the generator tends to be more dissimilar due its loss being dependent only on the adversarial contribution ($\lambda=0)$.
-Just as before, Figure \ref{fig:cifar_sample} shows random samples and interpolation, which show a diversity of images, albeit less perceptual similar to the original data set.
+The CIFAR-10 dataset \cite{krizhevsky09} contains 70,000 natural images with size $32 \times 32$ pixels across 10 different classes.
+Figure~\ref{fig:cifar_rec} shows the reconstruction of images from the dataset.
+While the features do approximate the original inputs, the~transformation of the generator tends to be more dissimilar due to its loss being dependent only on the adversarial contribution ($\lambda=0)$.
+Just as before, Figure~\ref{fig:cifar_sample} shows random samples and interpolation, which show a diversity of images, albeit less perceptual similar to the original~dataset.

+Table~\ref{table:model_size_cifar} shows the size and time of sampling for different models.
+Since VFA is very similar to VAE, but~without the decoder, we can see that it maintains the half-size pattern for the same amount of time, due to the backward~pass.